Langerhans cell histiocytosis is a disease that can damage tissue or cause lesions to form in one or more places in the body.

 - Raised, brown or purple spots anywhere on the body.

 In children and adults, signs and symptoms of LCH may include:

 - Flaking of the scalp that may look like dandruff.

-- Raised, red or brown, crusted rash in the groin area, abdomen, back or chest.
+- Raised, red or brown, crusted rash in the groin area, abdomen, back, or chest, that may be itchy.

-- Bumps or ulcers behind the ears, on the scalp, or in the groin area.
+- Ulcers behind the ears, under the breasts, or in the groin area.